bowenwen/mindcraft/README.md

     *   Supports task dependencies (tasks wait for prerequisites).
 *   **🤖 Autonomous Operation:** Runs task processing loop in a background thread.
 *   **🌐 Gradio Web Interface:**
     *   **Monitor Tab:** Visualize the agent's current task, step logs, recently accessed memories, and last browsed web content.
-Control buttons to Start/Pause the autonomous loop.
+Control buttons to Start/Pause the autonomous loop. *Updates automatically while the agent is running.*
     *   **Chat Tab:** Interact directly with the agent.
 Chat history is saved to memory, and interactions can trigger new task generation.
 Displays recently generated tasks and relevant memories for the chat context.
+    *   **Agent State Tab:** View the agent's identity statement, task queues (pending, in-progress, completed, failed), memory summary, and explore task-specific or general memories. *Requires manual refresh using the "Load Agent State" button.*
 *   **💡 Reactive Task Generation:** The agent can evaluate chat interactions or its idle state to generate new, relevant tasks (including exploratory ones) with priorities and dependencies.
 *   **📊 QLoRA Dataset Generation:** Automatically saves completed task `(description, final_answer)` pairs and qualifying chat interactions to a `.jsonl` file suitable for fine-tuning.
 *   **📝 Activity Summaries:** Generates daily summary logs (`agent_summaries/summary_YYYY-MM-DD.txt`) for high-level tracking.